SecureDrop has some dependencies that need to be loaded onto the Admin Workstation prior to the installation of the server.

 When you’re done, save the file and quit the editor.

-You will be prompted to enter the sudo password for the app and monitor servers (which should be the same).
+You will be prompted to enter the sudo password for the Application and Monitor Servers (which should be the same).

 Once the installation is complete, the addresses for each Tor Hidden

-Service will be available in the following files in
+Service will be available in the following files under

 app-source-ths: This is the .onion address of the Source Interface

-HidServAuthconfiguration line for the Document Interface.
+HidServAuthconfiguration line for the Journalist Interface.
 During a later step, this will be automatically added to your Tor configuration file in order to exclusively connect to the hidden service.

 app-ssh-aths: Same as above, for SSH access to the Application Server.